willbuck/AngularJSForGrails/reveal-slides/slides/angular-key-components-services.md

 ##  Angular Key Components: Services

-Like Grails, where you want to interact with your Data (via REST, LocalStorage, w/e)
+Like Grails, where you want to:

+- interact with your storage (via REST, LocalStorage, w/e)
+- keep core business logic (data manipulation)
+- hold data to share

 note:
-    Put your speaker notes here.
-    You can see them pressing 's'.
+    Just be careful of the holding data to share

+    Blank it out when you need to